4 Bad Coding Habits to Eliminate From Your Routine

-Being inconsistent with conventions
+Being Inconsistent with Conventions

 Coding conventions are important for parsing code quickly and accurately, and they can differ from person to person, but each coder needs to find an approach and stick with it.
 Think about how two books can feature two different fictional universes, but each one must have internal consistency to make any sense.

 And if you don’t think this really matters, then think about resale value.
-Software is sold, plugins are sold, apps are sold—even selling your business direct is an option in a time of so-called website flipping.
+Software is sold, plugins are sold, apps are sold—even selling your business directly is an option in a time of so-called website flipping.
 If your work comes across as amateurish when someone arranges a detailed review of your code, it might not matter how solid your work is from a technical standpoint.
 This isn’t about the ongoing dispute between those favoring tabs and those favoring spaces, or even the eternal war between Mac and PC users, because you should use whichever you prefer.
-Just stick with it.
+Just pick one and stick with it.

 Duplicating Code Unnecessarily